Superabrasive

 • Increase the pencil hardness value (e.g., Mohs 3, 4, etc.) until you find the pencil that leaves a noticeable scratch.

-• The Mohs hardness value of the last pencil that leaves a scratch is the approximate hardness of the concrete.
-The higher the Mohs hardness value, the harder the concrete.
-This test is not precise but provides a general idea of the concrete’s hardness, which can help guide the selection of appropriate tools and materials for concrete polishing and grinding.
+• This test is not precise but provides a general idea of the concrete’s hardness, which can help guide the selection of appropriate tools and materials for concrete polishing and grinding.

 You may also like…